Cra-Z-Gaming/SnapAutomation/README.md

 It only interacts with buttons for automation purposes.

-Press F2 to start, F4 to stop, and X for emergency stop.
+Press X for emergency stop

 -------